-Moving to ParisiStockphoto
+Moving to Paris?

-A long-term stay in Paris necessitates a visa de long séjour.
+A long-term stay necessitates a visa de long séjour.
 The type of long-stay visa required depends on your reason for moving to Paris.
 Expats coming to Paris on a work assignment or in order to take up employment need a work permit before they can be granted a visa.
 This permit is usually obtained by the employer on behalf of the applicant.

 It is illegal to move to Paris on a Schengen visa, start a job, and then apply for a long-stay visa.
 A police check-up might be required before you relocate, and you may have to undergo a routine medical examination soon after moving to the city.